jlc06/Election_Analysis/README.md

 # Colorado Election Audit

 ## Project Overview
-A Colorado Board of Elections employee has give me the following tasks to complete the election aduit of a recent local congressional election.
+A Colorado Board of Elections employee has give me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Calculate the total amount of votes by county, with percentages of overall votes